by Joe Jamieson

 While I was at university, I had the chance to undertake an overseas physiotherapy placement with an organisation called Work the World.

-When you enter the working world you’re thrown straight in at the deep end.
-Getting in some extra practice with this overseas placement was important to help me ready myself.
+You’re thrown straight in at the deep end when you enter the working world.
+Getting extra practice with this overseas placement was important to help me prepare myself.

 I did my placement in my second summer at university.
-I had quite a lot of time off in the summer, so I wanted to make it productive and make good use of it.
+I had a lot of time off in the summer, so I wanted to make it productive and use it well.
 I wanted to do something that would give me a better chance of securing a junior post after I qualified.

-I love travelling and experiencing different cultures, different religions, and societies, so chose to travel to Tanzania.
-This experience allowed me to not only better my physiotherapy skills but also to experience life in a different country.
+I love travelling and experiencing different cultures, religions, and societies, so I chose to travel to Tanzania.
+This experience allowed me to not only improve my physiotherapy skills but also experience life in a different country.

-Clark JonathanWe had some fantastic travel experiences while we were out there too.
+Clark JonathanWe had some fantastic travel experiences while we were out there, too.
 We got our PADI licenses, swam with dolphins, and saw giant tortoises...
-And as much as we were there to learn from the clinical placement, we did a lot of growing up too.
+As much as we were there to learn from the clinical placement, we did a bit of growing up, too.

 The country was beautiful but economically disadvantaged.
-There was a real sense of community there too, which was incredible to see.
+There was also a real sense of community there, which was incredible.

-It was a real eye-opener, and the whole experience gave me a new sense of perspective.
-I used to be quite materialistic, but when I returned home from my trip I was ready to change my view on life.
+It was a real eye-opener, and the whole experience gave me a new perspective.
+I used to be quite materialistic, but when I returned home from my trip, I was ready to change my view of life.

 I carry that feeling with me even now.
 It helped me to develop as a person and strengthened my morals, ethics and beliefs.
 It made me more appreciative of life.